RelevanceMethodology to analyse the relevance of sustainability priorities

 Relevant country issues, identified via the GAPFRAME, which translates the Sustainable Development Goals into 24 issues relevant to all nations and businesses

-In collaboration with the Federal Office For the Environment (FOEN), we are pleased to announce that we will incorporate the findings of the study Environmental hotspots in the supply chain of Swiss companies (2019) into the methodology of the “relevance analysis”.
+In collaboration with the Federal Office For the Environment (FOEN), we incorporated the findings of the study Environmental hotspots in the supply chain of Swiss companies (2019) into the methodology of the “relevance analysis”.
 The study identified environmental hotspots in the supply chains of eight key Swiss industries:

 - meat processing

 - production of chemical products